 - 3 Lotus biscuits crushed

-Make the sponge by mixing the butter and light brown sugar in a large bowl with a spoon until fluffy, or mix using an electric mixer
+- Make the sponge by mixing the butter and light brown sugar in a large bowl until fluffy, ideally using an electric mixer

-To make the buttercream, use an electric mixer or a spoon to mix together the butter and icing sugar until they start to combine, then add the Biscoff spread and milk and mix until smooth.
+- To make the buttercream, use an electric mixer or a spoon to mix together the butter and icing sugar until they start to combine, then add the Biscoff spread and milk and mix until smooth.
 You can add more milk if the buttercream is too stiff

 NB.
 This post is in no way sponsored by Biscoff – I just love their product!